 There are no lunches with the girlfriends, no outings that aren’t scheduled, no volunteering, I just shut it all out and focus on the furniture painting business!

 But when I am on wife duty, I’m all in.
 No phone, no checking Facebook, no seeing what sold and what didn’t, no emails.
 Period.

 AND at the end of the day, you have to give yourself some grace.
 We will never be able to do it all perfectly.
 That’s okay!
 So get used to a messy house, eating out or leftovers more frequently, and sacrificing that perfect yard (if gardening is your thing).

 It’s amazing when you get clarity, momentum, and the sales for your creative furniture painting business start to happen.

 Thanks for joining me today.
 If you’re stuck in a rut and just not sure what your next step is with your furniture painting business, feel free to email me at [email protected] Blessings to you and your business.

-Remember – focus, set those boundaries, surround yourself with like-minded creatives that have a mindset for business and give yourself some grace.
+Remember – focus, set those boundaries, surround yourself with like-minded creatives with a mindset for business, and give yourself some grace.
 You can do this!
-Maybe you need direction.
-Don’t be afraid to ask for help.
-Private consulting for creativepreneurs is available by appointment.